run2bizdocs/documentation/en-us/docs/builder/developing-applications/form.md

    -  **Process page**

-       * Page for SM system processes associated with business processes, used to Start a Neuro Business Process.
+       * Page for SM system processes associated with business processes, used to Start a Builder Business Process.

    -  **Task page**

-       * Run through a created Workflow/ESI Design, rendering a neuro form on the ticket screen.
+       * Run through a created tracker/ESI Design, rendering a Builder form on the ticket screen.

    -  **Report page**